osamaalmughanni/Kumiko/Kumiko/docs.md

 %USERPROFILE%\Kumiko
 ```

-Dynamo scripts must be grouped within folders, with the folder name providing a description of the script's purpose, while the file name holds less significance.
+Dynamo scripts must be grouped within folders, with the folder name providing a description of the script's purpose.
 Here's an illustrative example of how you can organize your Dynamo scripts within the root directory.

 ```
 - 📁 Kumiko